-Modification of a swimsuit and deviations to the body coverage requirements in Rule 10.15.6 to accommodate an athletes’ Impairment, are permissible and must be approved and recorded by WPS management prior to the commencement of each Competition.
-Swimsuits without a FINA approval label must be approved by WPS.
+Modification of a swimsuit and deviations to the body coverage requirements in Rule 10.16.7 to accommodate an Athlete’s impairment are permissible if they have been approved and recorded by World Para Swimming-appointed Officials prior to the commencement of each Competition.

-Interpretation: A swimsuit not bearing a valid FINA approval label will be approved provided it evidently fulfils the material requirements set forth in the current FINA Requirements for Swimwear Approval.
+A swimsuit not bearing a valid FINA approval label will only be considered approved if it fulfils the material requirements set forth in the current FINA Requirements for Swimwear Approval.
 This is notably the case for swimsuits made of traditional permeable textile (i.e. open mesh) material (such as cotton, Nylon, Lycra and the like) with no application of surface treatment closing the open mesh structure.